Gooze0100/public_holidays/README.md

 ## Guidlines for future improvements

 - Use foreign keys for countries and other tables because it is same data.
 - Implement better unit tests.
-Unit smoke tests.
+Unit smoke tests with selenium.
 - SQL write stored procedures for updating (Countries).
 - SQL table column types could be changed, to more useful, for year to tinyInt and etc.
 - GetMaximumNumberOfFreeDays functions can be better written with grouped months, less loops, etc.